 Created to serve as stewards of natural resources, Michigan's Conservation Districts take an ecosystem approach to conservation and protection.
 Conservation Districts provide conservation programs and services, as well as linking land owners and managers to other programs and opportunities available.

-Conservation Districts continually scan the needs of their local communities, work in partnership with others involved in conservation to set local priorities, and develop action plans to solve natural resource problems.
+Conservation Districts continually scan the needs of their local communities, working in partnership with others involved in conservation to set local priorities, develop action plans, and engage in programs and opportunities to address natural resource issues.
 The delivery of these efforts by Conservation Districts allows citizens to manage their private lands for a cleaner, healthier Michigan.
 It allows the public a point of access in their communities when questions arise on how to manage natural resources.

 To view individual Conservation District web sites, please click on the appropriate county on the map.
 To view a table listing of all Conservation Districts in Michigan click here.

 For a comprehensive directory of Conservation Districts, staff and board members, click here.